Constitution & Rules

 2. The Club

 The Club shall consist of a Patron, President, Hon.
 Secretary, Hon.
-Treasurer and a Committee of up to twelve, plus an unlimited number of members, whose names and addresses shall be kept by the Secretary in a Register, which shall be open to inspection by all members and the Kennel Club.
+Treasurer and a Committee of up to twelve, plus an unlimited number of members, whose names and addresses shall be kept by the Secretary in a Register, which shall be open to inspection by the Kennel Club.
+The Club abides by all General Data Protection Regulations and shall share members details with the Kennel Club only.
+The Club will not at any time share or sell members details with any other party.

 The management of the Club shall be in the hands of the Officers and the Committee, all of whom shall retire annually, but shall be eligible for re-election without nomination.